phantasy-project/phantasy/README.md

 repo: ``phantasy-apps``, whose names in Debian repo are prefixed with ``python-``, i.e. ``python-phantasy`` and ``python-phantasy-apps``.

-More details see documentation at https://controls.frib.msu.edu/phantasy/ or https://archman.github.io/phantasy.

 ``phantasy`` was originally refactored from two repos: ``phyapps`` and ``phyhlc`` since the mid December of 2016, the major changes are: